Diastasis recti, the right time to take action

-The postpartum period is a transitional period that can last a long time during which there is a return to basal conditions from a physical standpoint and hormonal rearrangement occurs that drives a change in tissue consistency .
+The postpartum period is a transitional period during which there is a return to basal conditions from a physical and hormonal point of view.

-Tissues gain new texture and the abdominal muscles as a whole regain tone and function.
+The tissues adjacent to the diastasis, in the months following delivery regain adequate 'consistency and the abdominal muscles as a whole regain tone and functionality.

-Interventions too close to delivery are therefore to be avoided because they can lead to rushed labor and on tissue that is not fully ready.
+Interventions too close to childbirth are therefore to be avoided because they can lead to rushed work on tissues that are not fully ready.

-The best period for any reconstructive surgery on diastasis is therefore quite distant from delivery; in our standards we wait no less than eight months for the first visit and no less than a year for the eventual surgery.
+Therefore, the best period for any reconstructive surgery on diastasis recti is quite distant from childbirth; in our standards we wait at least eight months for the first evaluation and a year for any surgery.

 Thus, surgery can be performed on stabilized tissues and starting from an aesthetic and functional framework beyond which spontaneous improvement is not possible.

-Be wary of those who advertise early intervention surgery, in addition to working on unstable tissue the end result will not be well quantified, probably overlapping with what nature would have done independently.
-Diastasis itself is not an urgent condition, and waiting the right amount of time is common sense.
+Be wary of those who advertise early surgeries; in addition to working on unstable tissue, the end result will not be well quantifiable because of the natural flattening that would have occurred postpartum anyway.

-It is absolutely necessary to slim down to a healthy weight and to give guarantees that weight loss will be maintained over the long term in order to address a diastasis closure surgery.
+It is absolutely necessary to reach a healthy weight and to give guarantees that weight loss will be maintained over the long term in order to cope with a diastasis closure surgery.

-It also happens all too often, on the other hand, that some patients are unwilling to lose weight and do not understand its importance as a function of reconstruction for diastasis recti.
+It also happens all too often, however, that some patients are unwilling to lose weight and do not understand its importance as a function of reconstruction for diastasis recti.
 In that case, the surgery is simply not to be done.

-Wheightlifters, bodybuilders, fitness professionals, etc., can develop diastasis recti due to continuous and excessive physical loading, often being individuals who, due to work demands, must adhere to scheduled workouts and predetermined dates for competitions and contests.
+Wheightlifters, bodybuilders, fitness professionals, etc... can develop diastasis recti from continuous and excessive physical loading, often being individuals who, due to work demands, must adhere to scheduled workouts and predetermined dates for competitions and contests.